Allotments

 Here are a couple of photos from Bridge View Allotment’s Strutt heyday at the turn of the last century Images©Belper Historical Society/Adrian Farmer.

 In October 2023 The Strutts offered to gift the land to the Bridge View Allotment Association and after extensive consultation and research to understand what the Association’s liabilities would be if they accepted The Strutts offer, the Association voted to accept the offer in an Extraordinary General Meeting (EGM) in February 2024.
-At the same EGM it was agreed that the Association become a co-op, and in April 2024 we became a registered co-operative, Bridge View Allotments Limited.
+At the same EGM it was agreed that the Association become a co-op, and in April 2024 we became a registered co-operative, Bridge View Allotments Limited, whose purpose is to ensure the land is used as allotments for local people in perpetuity.
 At present the transfer of the land from the Strutts to Bridge View Allotments Ltd. is underway and in the hands of both parties solicitors.
+It is hoped that the transfer will be completed in April 2026.

 Raising Funds

 Once the land is passed on to us, we will have a great deal to do to renovate the fabric of the site, which has been neglected for many years.
-Primarily this will be the repair of the large retaining walls on the site, which are needed because the site is very steep.
+Primarily this will be the repair of the large retaining walls on the site, which are needed because the site is very steep, but also tree surgery and repair of paths.
 This will be expensive, and although we are hoping to apply for grants, we have made great efforts to raise our own funds for this too.
-In 2024 had a series of successful plant sales of plants and seedlings raised in our own allotments and gardens in May & June, photos below.
-This was followed by two events in The William pub: a Harvest Sale in October of plants, cakes and homemade preserves and a Christmas sale in December of crafts, cakes and preserves, photos also below.
-In total we earned over £1600 from these sales and we’d like to thank the people of Milford for their generous support.
+In 2024 and 2025 we had a series of successful plant sales of plants and seedlings raised in our own allotments and gardens in May & June, photos below.
+We have also had a series of events in The William pub: a Harvest Sale in October 2024 of plants, cakes and homemade preserves and Christmas sales in December 2024 and November 2025 of crafts, cakes and preserves, see here for a more detailed report.
+We also held a successful Open Day on Milford Community Greenspace in July 2025.
+In total we earned over £1600 in 2024 and £1200 in 2025 from these events and we’d like to thank the people of Milford for their generous support.

-If you want to make a direct donation to our cause, please contact Carol on chawley79@gmail.com and she’ll send you our account details.
+If you want to make a direct donation to our cause, please contact Jackie Hudson on jackiehb47@hotmail.com and she’ll send you our account details.

 Other Recent Initiatives